fdmsantos/MyDocs/docs/certifications/aws/security-specialty.md

 * Network ACLs have separate inbound and outbound rules, and each rule can either allow or deny traffic
 * Network ACls are stateless; responses to allowed inbound traffic are subject to rules for outbound traffic (and vice versa)
 * Block IP Addresses using network ACLs not Security Groups
+* NACLs are processes only when data enters or leaves subnets, before security groups
+* NACLs work on IP and CIDR only.
+You can' reference AWS services

 ### TLS/SSL Termination Options